petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/managing-blog-entries.md

 You can also share blog entries from the Blogs app in Site Administration.
 When you share a blog entry, you invite a user to collaborate with the blog entry.
 Sharing is enabled by default.
 Sharing blog entries works the same as [sharing files in Documents and Media](../documents-and-media/publishing-and-sharing/managing-document-access/sharing-documents-with-other-users.md).

-To share a blog entry:
+To share a blog entry,

 1. Click *Actions* (![Actions menu](../../images/icon-actions.png)) for the entry you want to share &rarr; *Share*.

 1. Enter the email address of the collaborator.
 You can enter multiple addresses.

-1. To let receiving users share the file, check *Allow the item to be shared with other users*.
+1. To let receiving users share the entry, check *Allow the item to be shared with other users*.

 1. Grant users a sharing permission to define what invited collaborators can do with the blog entry: Update (view, comment, and update), comments (view and comment), or view (view only).